 This article was written by Julie Lock, Commercial Director of Mitrefinch Ltd. Julie has over 25 years’ experience in the HR, time and attendance and payroll industry and shares her insights into what “returning to work” after lockdown might look like.
+Want to download a copy of this article to read later?
+You can download this article here.

 From re-opening workplaces, un-furloughing, embracing remote and flexible working to complying with heightened health and safety rules, this is a complicated time for employers.
 Whilst some details are still not clear, what we can take from Boris’ lockdown speech is that we’re still very much in the thick of it and the light at the end of the tunnel is still further away than many of us would like it to be.